georgehodgkins/Zhuque_artifact/README.md

 	information.

 	These options are independent of each other.
 To select both, pass them in a string: `'-DREAL_PMEM -DUSE_PIGFRAME'`.
+    If neither option is desired, the `--build-arg` flag should be omitted.

 	A full build took around 1.5 hours on the evaluation machine described in the paper.
 It should require no interaction.